alphagov/govuk-developer-docs/source/manual/ab-testing.html.md

 Follow these steps:

 1. Get your cookie listed on the [cookies page](https://www.gov.uk/help/cookies).
-Raise a ticket on [Gov.uk Zendesk](https://govuk.zendesk.com) and assign it to the content team's 2nd line Gov.uk content triage.
+Raise a ticket on [GOV.UK Zendesk](https://govuk.zendesk.com) and assign it to the content team's 2nd line Gov.uk content triage.
 They need to know the name of the cookie that you will be using, a description and the expiry time.
 2. If you want to use Google Analytics to monitor the A/B test, talk to a performance analyst and pick a [GA dimension][analytics-dimensions] to use for your test.
 There is a range of dimensions from 40-49 blocked out for A/B tests.
 These can be reused when an A/B test has ended.
 3. Configure the A/B test in [the cdn-configs repo][cdn-configs].
 Add your test to the following files:
   - `active_ab_tests.yaml`: This controls whether the test is active or not.
 You may want to configure your test to be inactive at first, so that you can activate it at a later date.